garyillyes/cbcp/draft-illyes-cbcp.md

 ## Crawlers must support caching directives

-{{RFC9111}} HTTP caching, which removes the need of repeated access from crawlers to the same URL.
+{{HTTP-CACHING}} HTTP caching, which removes the need of repeated access from crawlers to the same URL.